Inklingo

 El billete sacado de la cartera era viejo.

-The note derived from the wallet was old.
+The note taken out of the wallet was old.

 Los datos sacados de la encuesta son fiables.